-With the current rainfall in the forecast the Santa Barbara County Environmental Health Services Division wants to remind residents about potential health risks associated with storm water runoff at countywide beaches.
+With continuing rainfall across the region, the Santa Barbara County Environmental Health Services Division wants to remind residents about potential health risks associated with storm water runoff at countywide beaches.

 This page includes documents in Adobe PDF format.
 Mac and PC users can download the Adobe Acrobat reader free of charge using